Lady Spartans blank Lady Thunderbirds

 “The goal was to not play down to their level and to make it a game to get ready for BV,” she said.

-The Lady Spartans play the Atlas Preparatory Academy Lady Gryphons, who are 3-5 this season, at home 4:30 p.m.
-Tuesday.
+The Lady Spartans play the Atlas Preparatory Academy Lady Gryphons, who are 3-5 this season, at 4:30 p.m. today at home.

 At 4:30 p.m.
 Thursday they will play the 4-2 Buena Vista Lady Demons in Buena Vista.

-Salida is now 4-4, and have yet to play a league game.
+The Lady Spartans are now 4-4 and have yet to play a league game.

 Going forward, the team can continue to work on passing and connecting, Slaymaker said, to be in possession longer.